 Yes.
-Only people from the same household can share an alpaca.
+Under current Covid restrictions only people from the same household can share an alpaca.
 You can share if you have a B ticket (two adults), a D ticket (adult and child) or an E ticket (family).
 Please let the trek guides know if you are from the same household so we don’t keep reminding you to socially distance!

 Can I buy a gift voucher?

 Apologies but we are not selling gift vouchers for the time being.
 There are lot of customers waiting to use their gift vouchers and a limited number of treks so we won’t be selling vouchers until we’ve cleared the backlog.
-Gift vouchers are not on sale for the time being.
 As yet we do not know when we will be able resume sales of gift vouchers but will regularly review the evolving situation and will update our website as soon as we are able to offer gift vouchers again.

 I can’t book the date I want on your booking system

 If you are having problems booking please see our FAQ booking page.
 But if you can’t select a ticket on the booking system that most likely means it is sold out.
 Trek places are in very high demand right now and tickets are selling out fast.
-We are sorry if you have missed out on the date that you want, we recommend checking our booking system regularly as new tickets are released for sale each week.
+We are sorry if you have missed out on the date that you want, we recommend checking our booking system regularly as new tickets may be available due to cancellations.
+We will post more treks for July 2021 onwards once Covid rules for this period are more certain.
 Unfortunately, due to the high level of demand and the evolving situation with Covid-19 we are not able to offer a waiting list for the time being.